CrankBoyHQ/crankboy-app/README.md

 > Note: Simulator sideloading is not supported on Windows.

+### Installing ROMs

-#### There are two methods for installing ROMs on CrankBoy.
+There are two methods for installing ROMs on CrankBoy.
 Choose whichever is more convenient for you.
 You can even mix and match.

-### Installing ROMs (USB)
+#### USB
 - Launch the app at least once.
 - Connect your Playdate to a computer, press and hold `LEFT` + `MENU` + `LOCK` at the same time in the home screen.
 Or go to `Settings > System > Reboot to Data Disk`.
 - Place the ROMs in the app data folder; the folder name depends on the sideload method.